csaf-poc/csaf_distribution/docs/csaf_provider.md

 issuing_authority = "We at Example Company are responsible for publishing and maintaining Product Y." contact_details = "Example Company can be reached at contact_us@example.com, or via our website at https://www.example.com/contact."
 ```
+Details on authentication:

+There are two options to restrict the access to the upload:
+1. ``` password ``` Access is restricted with a password.
+2. The client certificate is verified at first by NGINX against the configured certificates (via ```ssl_client_certificate```, see [Client-Certificate based authentication](./client-certificate-setup.md) ).
+The access can be restricted futher with ``` issuer ```.
+The option contains the CN of the issuing CA, that the uploader uses.
+A configured password is ignored in this case.